2018–19 Big Ten Conference men's basketball season: Player of the week

 Throughout the conference regular season, the Big Ten offices named one or two players of the week and one or two freshmen of the week each Monday.
 On December 18, Juwan Morgan earned United States Basketball Writers Association National Player of the Week recognition.

 Early season tournaments

 11 of the 14 Big Ten teams participated in early season tournaments.
 Each team's finish is noted below.
 Indiana, Ohio State, and Rutgers did not participate in a tournament.
 Illinois, Indiana, Michigan, Nebraska, Ohio State, Penn State, Rutgers, and Wisconsin participated in the Gavitt Tip-Off Games against Big East Conference teams for a fourth consecutive year.
+The result was a 5–3 victory for the Big Ten.
 All Big Ten teams also participated in the ACC–Big Ten Challenge against Atlantic Coast Conference teams, the 20th year for the event.
+The 2018 results were a 7–7 tie.